 About the Conference

-The Alzheimer’s Research UK Conference is heading to London in 2018, join us at the Queen Elizabeth II Conference Centre to hear the latest findings in dementia research at the UK’s largest dementia research conference.
+Join us at the Harrogate Convention Centre to hear the latest findings in dementia research at the UK’s largest dementia research conference.

-Please see the scientific programme for a full list of speakers.
+See the scientific programme for a full list of talks including keynote speaker Prof Philip Scheltens, VU University Amsterdam.

 Early Careers Day

-In addition to the main conference, we will be holding an Early Careers Day on Monday 19 March.
-This day is specifically designed to support those starting their careers in dementia research, with parallel sessions for PhD students and post docs and fellows.
-You will have the opportunity to meet colleagues from across the UK, gain insight into career paths and grant writing, followed by drinks and nibbles in the evening.
+In addition to the main Conference, we will be holding an Early Careers Day on Monday 18 March 2019.
+This day is specifically designed to support those starting their careers in dementia research, with parallel sessions for PhD students as well as postdocs and Fellows.
+You will have the opportunity to meet colleagues from across the UK, gain insight into career paths and Fellowship interviews, followed by a networking event in the evening.

-This year’s scientific programme has been formulated by a scientific committee at the Kings College London and University College London Alzheimer’s Research UK Network Centres, led by Professor Diane Hanger and Professor Chris Miller.
+This year’s scientific programme has been formulated by a scientific committee comprising members of the Alzheimer’s Research UK Yorkshire, Newcastle and Manchester & North West Network Centres, led by Prof Annalena Venneri.